dotnet/runtime/docs/coding-guidelines/vectorization-guidelines.md

 `BitwiseAnd` computes the bitwise-and of two vectors, `BitwiseOr` computes the bitwise-or of two vectors.
 They can both be expressed by using the corresponding operators (`&` and `|`).
 The same goes for `Xor` which can be expressed with `^` operator and `Negate` (`~`).

+**Note:** The **operators should be preferred where possible**, as it helps avoid bugs around operator precedence and can improve readability.

 ```csharp
 public static Vector128<T> BitwiseAnd<T>(Vector128<T> left, Vector128<T> right) where T : struct => left & right;
 public static Vector128<T> BitwiseOr<T>(Vector128<T> left, Vector128<T> right) where T : struct => left | right;